This Seriousness Just In...

 This “welfarization of the economy” essentially creates a situation where pro-welfare and pro-illegal immigration policies enslave the taxpayers.
 Period.
 But, isn’t helping the “downtrodden” the right thing to do?
 No!
 And, I believe Lincoln would agree with Trump’s latest attack on the unfair and unnecessary rewarding of welfare to immigrants, illegal or otherwise.
 (Look!
 I’m being fair and balanced by including a story from the WAPO rag.)

 So, why does the DSNPA push such nonsensical policies?
 Simple: power.
 Obamacare, EBT, free phones, free housing, et al., is all in the name of control of the base of the DSNPA.
 It’s, put simply, a drug dealer-drug addict relationship: the base keeps coming back for more (votes for “dope,” the freebies), just as Trump stated in the campaign.
-Please note, this does NOT include people down on their luck who are temporarily on welfare.
+Please note, this does NOT include people down on their luck who are temporarily on welfare, or who truly cannot work.
 THAT’S what it was designed for.
 The Golden Fleece State of California, on the other hand, has about 45% of its population on welfare, about 18 million people.
 Most are Welfare Lifers and Illegal Aliens.

 Country Deeply Divided